alesti/tinkering-tinkerbell/README.md

 There are some shortcuts as [K3S](https://k3s.io/), but i want to use a small, container centric os like [flatcar](https://www.flatcar.org/), not a fullsize ubuntu.

-In a first step i will try the [Tinkerbell sandbox](https://github.com/tinkerbell/sandbox#quick-starts).
+In a first step i tried the [Tinkerbell sandbox](https://github.com/tinkerbell/sandbox#quick-starts).

-See [k3d approach](k3d-approach.md) for what i learned so far.
+See my notes [k3d approach](k3d-approach.md) for what i learned so far.

 ## Hardware